Justin Patton Injury Update | Minnesota Timberwolves

 Justin Patton Injury Update

-Minneapolis/St. Paul – The Minnesota Timberwolves announced center Justin Patton will be sidelined indefinitely after suffering an injury to his right foot during a recent workout.
-Surgery will be scheduled for the near future.
-Further updates to his progress will be issued when appropriate.
+Minneapolis/St. Paul – The Minnesota Timberwolves announced center Justin Patton underwent successful surgery to repair the fifth metatarsal in his right foot.
+The surgery was performed in New York by Dr. Martin O’Malley of the Hospital for Special Surgery in collaboration with Timberwolves Team Orthopedic Surgeon Dr. Diane Dahm of Mayo Clinic.
+Patton will be sidelined indefinitely and further updates to his progress will be issued when appropriate.

 The Wolves acquired the draft rights to Patton (selected 16th overall in the 2017 NBA Draft), along with Jimmy Butler, on June 22, 2017 from the Chicago Bulls in exchange for Zach LaVine, Kris Dunn and the draft rights to Lauri Markkanen, the 7th overall selection in the 2017 NBA Draft.